Former VP Mike Pence talks about FBI, Jan. 6 panel at Iowa State Fair - NewsBreak

 Pence has said he’s proud of the accomplishments achieved during the Trump presidency, but the pair fell out as Pence allegedly refused to support the president’s demand to block the certification of 2020 election results.
 Trump’s call to Pence was the subject of one of the Jan.
 6 committee hearings , which is investigating the role of the president in the Jan.
 6 Capitol insurrection.

-Pence told reporters Friday that he was disappointed by the “partisan” nature of the committee, but that he would consider a formal summons by the Jan.
-6 committee to testify.
+Pence told reporters Friday that he was disappointed by the “partisan” nature of the Jan.
+6 committee but that he would consider a formal summons by the committee to testify.

 “No vice president in American history has been summoned to Capitol Hill to testify before the Congress,” Pence said.
 “But if they present a formal invitation for the committee, I’ve said we’ll give it due consideration.”

-He also said he was troubled by the FBI search of Trump’s Mar-a-Lago home in Palm Beach, Florida earlier in August, and that he and Grassley called on Attorney General Merrick Garland to reveal what was in the search warrant.
+He also said he was troubled by the FBI search of Trump’s Mar-a-Lago home in Palm Beach, Florida, earlier in August and said he and Grassley called on Attorney General Merrick Garland to reveal what was in the search warrant.
 The warrant has since been unsealed .
 But Pence said he disagrees with the backlash against the FBI among some conservatives.

 “The calls to defund the FBI are just as wrong as calls to defund the police,” he said.

-This story was originally written and produced by the Iowa Capital Dispatch which is part of States Newsroom, a network of news bureaus, including the Daily Montanan, supported by grants and a coalition of donors as a 501c(3) public charity.
-Iowa Capital Dispatch maintains editorial independence.
+This article first appeared in the Iowa Capital Dispatch , a sister site of the Nebraska Examiner in the States Newsroom Network.

 The post Former VP Mike Pence talks about FBI, Jan.
-6 panel at Iowa State Fair appeared first on Daily Montanan .
+6 panel at Iowa State Fair appeared first on Nebraska Examiner .